onedata/deprecated-getting-started/README.md

+> The content of this repository is deprecated, please refer to onedata.org for uptodate guides.
+>
 # Onedata Quickstart Scenarios

 This repository contains a few scenarios for quickly and easily getting started with [Onedata](http://github.com/onedata/onedata) distributed data management platform.
 The scenarios are intended for administrators who want to get familiar with Onedata.